AV200 Setup and User Guide

 .

-Be aware that some PoE injector devices will auto cross the network cable eliminating the need for one cable to be crossed.
+Be aware that some PoE injector will auto cross the network cable eliminating the need for one cable to be crossed.

 .